 As the founder of Ekam Yoga in downtown Bozeman, Bailey approaches her teaching and business management with a no-bullshit attitude.
 She is at once grounded and energetic.
 While running a small business, she manages to train for triathlons, do cross-fit five days a week, and enjoy her personal yoga practice.
 "I really enjoy testing my limits," she writes below.
 "My yoga practice offers the ability to click the refresh button on my body."

-I soaked up her stories of growing up in the south and moving out west for college.
-She explained how a major back surgery got her into yoga.
+She told me stories of growing up in the south and moving out west for college.
+A major back surgery got her into yoga.
 As a runner and swimmer in high school, triathlons were a natural extension of her childhood joys.
 She almost went to school to become an orthopedic surgeon.
 Instead, she pursued her love for yoga and opened a beautiful studio in a downtown loft.
 Many of the classes at Ekam specialize in alignment, stabilization, and mobility for the outdoor athletes living in Bozeman.

 Below Bailey speaks to the ways yoga balances her go-getter life as a business owner and triathlete.
 What I most appreciate about her interview and the time we had together on the shoot was the clarity in which she pursues her passions.
 She writes, “I respect athletes because there are no shortcuts, just hard work.”
-Through both her teaching and by running the talk, Bailey invites us to explore our bodies with a playful curiosity of what they may be capable of doing.
+Bailey invites us to explore our bodies with a playful curiosity of what they may be capable of doing.

 Meet Bailey Evans